What Makes a Good Slot Site?

 Many casino and slot sites these days have some kind of gamification for added entertainment value – basically, collecting trophies or badges and qualifying for bonus games.
 If some form of level progression is included it can be tied in with a player reward scheme such as the Wheel of Rizk or the Jumpman Slots Mega Reel.

 Slot tournaments allow players to compete against other players and interact with them (if a chat room is provided).
 While some slot tournaments are simply races to see who can spend the most money, many are not and in these, the aim is either to get the biggest win relative to stake within a set number of spins in a set time, or to get the biggest win relative to stake in a specified number of consecutive spins (with multiple attempts allowed).
 To make it more interesting points may also be awarded for certain achievements (e.g. 5 wins in a row).
-If done well, tournaments can massively increase entertainment value – but if done badly, they can be simply a race to see who can spend the most money, which is not a good look.
+If done well, tournaments can massively increase entertainment value – but if done badly, they can be simply a contest to see who can spend the most money, which is not a good look.

 Safer Gambling Tools